overbyte/allandt.com/content/projects/colgate-express-yourself/index.md

 # Express Yourself

-Created a Flash Facebook game where the object was to remove accessories from a model in a video to show that the only accessory you need is your smile.
-Helped with the video direction to help the model react to the removal of the accessories and created video prototypes to aid the director
+I created a Flash Facebook game where the object was to remove accessories from a model in a video to show that the only accessory you need is your smile.
+I also helped with the video direction to help the model react to the removal of the accessories and created video prototypes to aid the director.